linreal/cascade-editor/README.md

 )
 ```

-With slash commands enabled, typing `/` in any text block opens a Notion-style command palette with fuzzy search, keyboard navigation, and submenus without stealing focus from the text field.
+With slash commands enabled, typing `/` in a built-in editable text block other than `Code` opens a Notion-style command palette with fuzzy search, keyboard navigation, and submenus without stealing focus from the text field.
+Code blocks intentionally suppress the slash observer so `/` remains literal code.

-Built-in commands for all block types are generated automatically.
-Add your own:
+Commands for every built-in block descriptor are generated automatically: paragraph, headings 1–6, todo, bullet and numbered lists, quote, code, and divider.
+Image is not a built-in block or slash command; add it as a custom block and command when your product needs one.

+Add your own command:

 ```kotlin
 val slashRegistry = remember { SlashCommandRegistry() }